Hebrews Chapter 7

 26. For such a high priest indeed was fitting for us; holy, innocent, and undefiled; *separated from sinners and having become higher than the heavens,

-27. who doesn’t have a need to offer sacrifices every day as the high priests do – first for his own sins and then for the sins of the people – for He did this once for all in having offered Himself.
+27. who doesn’t have a need to offer sacrifices every day as the high priests do – first for his own sins and then for the sins of the people – for He did this once for all by having offered Himself.

 28. For the law appoints men having weakness as high priests, but the word of the oath that’s after the law appoints a Son who has been perfected through the age.